Color Blocking Blokowisko

 The images used for this series of paintings are made at the Children's festival in Ustka, on Ul.
 Dąbrowszczaków (now Legionów)on the 30th of May 1980.

 The pictures were kindly provided by the House of Culture in Ustka, where they keep an archive of photographs from different events.

+All images were taken on Dąbrowszaków street in 1980.
 On the 28th of July in 2017 a notice was posted on the municipal website of Ustka regarding the change of the streetname Dąbrowszaków to Legionów.

 In the opinion of the Institute of National Remembrance - the Commission for the Prosecution of Crimes against the Polish Nation, the above-mentioned name should be changed as fulfilling the norm of art.
 1 of the Act on the prohibition of promoting communism or other totalitarian system by names of buildings, facilities and public utility facilities (Journal of Laws of 2016, item 744).